 Inadequate documentation for disputes

-Traditional security cameras compound this problem.
+Traditional security cameras worsen this problem.
 Searching through hours of footage to find specific incidents consumes valuable time.
-Poor video quality makes identifying individuals or reading equipment numbers extremely difficult.
+Poor video quality makes identifying individuals or reading equipment numbers difficult.
 By the time evidence is gathered, deadlines for filing claims may have passed.
 This documentation gap costs construction companies substantial amounts in unrecovered damages annually.

-Reactive versus proactive security
+Reactive versus anticipatory security

 Current security systems alert you after theft, vandalism, or safety incidents occur.
 This approach forces time-consuming investigations, insurance claims, and incident documentation that impact project schedules.
 The incident has already occurred—equipment stolen, materials vandalized, workers injured—before anyone knows there's a problem.